 Chinese communities were committing their genealogy to paper, scroll or stone as far back as the Pre-

-The oldest family history in the world is that of the Kong family, a prestigious member of which was Confucius (or Kong Zi or Zhong Ni as he is also known in China).
+The oldest family history in the world is that of the Kong family, a prestigious member of which was Confucius (or Kong Zi or Zhong Ni, as he is also known in China).
 The Kong family can easily be traced back over 80 generations (over a thousand years) to the present day.
-Confucius himself is estimated to have at least two million descendents as recorded by the Confucius Genealogy Compilation Committee, and due to the events surrounding anti-
+Confucius himself is estimated to have at least two million descendants, as recorded by the Confucius Genealogy Compilation Committee, and due to the events surrounding anti-

 Events such as these often have a powerful, direct impact on what gets recorded in your genealogy.
 Within the last couple hundred years, people have been moving about more frequently and further away, making record keeping of your family’s history much harder.
 Wars, conflicts and other political changes can affect what is kept and what is destroyed or thought of as irrelevant.
 Something similar has had a resounding impact on Chinese genealogy.
 With the establishment of the People’s Republic of China, campaigns came against the “Four Olds” (ancient habits, customs, ideas and culture), of which keeping records of your genealogy was considered derivative.
 People were to stop talking about family trees as such a custom was seen as archaic and a throwback to feudalism.
 With family, trees came family legends, class delineations and titles.
 Communism sought to uproot all this thought and destroyed many written family trees.
 Their families hid those that survived.
 Many genealogies became lost, destroyed or halted, such as Confucius’.
 This policy has only been lifted recently, in the 1980s.